redeye/cymatics/README.md

     - The cymatic pattern will update in real-time based on the selected frequency.
 3. **Stop the Tone**: Click the `Stop Tone` button to stop the sine wave generation.
 4. **Select a Musical Note**: Use the provided buttons to quickly set the frequency to predefined musical notes (C4, D4, E4, etc.).
+5. **Start Mic**: Click the `Start Mic` button and allow microphone access to drive the visualization.
+6. **Adjust Mic Settings**: Use the `smoothingTimeConstant` slider and `fftSize` input to fine-tune responsiveness.
-5. **Responsive Canvas**: The canvas automatically adjusts to the screen size, ensuring optimal viewing on all devices.
+7. **Responsive Canvas**: The canvas automatically adjusts to the screen size, ensuring optimal viewing on all devices.

 ## Project Structure